EAST ITHACA RECREATION WAY:

 Directions:

 The East Ithaca & South Hill Recreation Ways are built along former rail beds.
 The South Hill Recreation Way rail bed was first constructed in 1834 by the Ithaca & Owego RR, using horsepower to tow rail cars up the steep grades, and was the second railroad chartered in New York State.
 In 1843 it became the Cayuga & Susquehanna RR until 1855 when it was purchased by the Delaware, Lackawanna & Western RR and operated until 1956.
 By means of a zigzag or switchback, it reached the top of South Hill.
 The switchback line was turned into the South Hill Recreation Way in the 1980s.
-The middle part of the switchback is missing, though, substituting a steep connector between the upper and lower portions.
+The middle part of the switchback is missing, though, substituting a steep Connector Trail between the Upper Trail and Lower Trail portions.
+The East Ithaca Recreation Way on East Hill is primarily built upon the rail bed of the old Ithaca & Cortland RR, which later became part of the Lehigh Valley RR.
 See; ITHACA's RR's for more information.
-Future plans call for extending the trail east from Burns Rd.
-The East Ithaca Recreation Way on East Hill is primarily built upon the rail bed of the old Ithaca & Cortland RR, which later became part of the Lehigh Valley RR.
+The East Ithaca Recreation Way begins from the Western End of the Dryden Rail Trail and travels West, then South to the Snyder Hill parking lot.
+Here, the East Ithaca Recreation Way; Vincent and Hanna Pew Trail continues South, to Tudor Park.
+The South Hill Recreation Way travels Northwest, from Burns Rd to Vincenzo Iacovelli Park, where the trail splits.
+The Upper Trail continues straight, Northwest, out to Hudson St, while a Lower Trail travels parallel, below the Upper Trail Northwest, out to Hudson St. You can then travel on-road between these 2 trails to create a Loop.
+Also in Ithaca is the Cayuga Waterfront Trail .
 For more information visit; ITHACA TRAILS .

-Starting from Burns Road; The steep paved South Hill Recreation Way takes you down to the Upper Rail Trail where you'll find a Map Board and informational signs.
-This heavily forested crushed gravel trail travels alongside a ridgeline with some steep drop offs.
+The steep, paved South Hill Recreation Way takes you down to the old rail bed where you'll find a Map Board and informational signs.
+This heavily forested crushed gravel trail travels Northwest, alongside a ridgeline with some steep drop offs.
 Very scenic.
 Gorge-like.
-Markers every 0.5 miles.
+Mile Markers every 0.5 miles.
 Trail turns to stone-dust after 1.5 miles and becomes more open.
-Pass by another map board and Vincenzo Iacovelli Park at 1.7 miles.
+Pass by a Map Board on your right and the small Juniper Drive parking area on your left before coming to an intersection at Vincenzo Iacovelli Park at 1.7 miles.
+Here the South Hill Recreation Way splits.

-The trail now travels along a more residential corridor.
-Pass a Map Board and come to Hudson St at 2.3 miles.
-This is the end of the Upper Trail
+The Upper Trail now travels Northwest, along a more residential corridor.
+Pass a Map Board and come to Hudson St and the end of the trail after 2.3 miles.

+Note; To Loop back to the Upper Trail via the Lower Trail turn right and travel on-road (sidewalk available) North, downhill along Hudson St. Pick up the Lower Trail at 2.8 miles on your right at the sign.
 Map Board located here.
-The wide crushed gravel Lower Rail Trail travels slightly up hill along the ridgeline.
-After 3.6 miles you reach the Connecting Trail.
-This paved trail zigzags up past the playground and picnic pavilion at Vincenzo Iacovelli Park before returning you to the Upper Rail Trail at 3.9 miles.
-Head left to loop back to Burns Road for an 5.7 mile Loop.
+The wide crushed gravel Lower Trail travels Southeast, up a slight hill along the ridgeline and travels through the woods.
+After 3.6 miles you reach the Connector Trail.
+This paved trail zigzags South, up past the playground and picnic pavilion at Vincenzo Iacovelli Park, before returning you to the Upper Trail at 3.9 miles.
+Head left, Southeast, to return back to the Burns Road parking lot for a 5.7 mile Loop.

 HH